mjcc30/Jedy-StarWarsKubernetes-Workshop/workshop/level-7-gitops/README.md

 > *"Everything is proceeding as I have foreseen."* — The Emperor

-Welcome to the final trial.
+Welcome to the final level, Master. 🧘‍♂️

 Here, we stop typing `kubectl apply`.
 We let the robots do the work.

 **Your Mission:**